 One credit class provides an overview of contemporary healthcare, regulations of Registered Nurse practice, collective bargaining, conflict management, safety in the workplace, and boundary issues for professional nurses.
-Prerequisite: concurrent enrollment in NRS 231/NRS 2311.
+Prerequisite: NRS 222 and 221/2111 with a 2.0 or better and concurrent enrollment in NRS 231/2311.